securitybunker/better-gdpr/readme.txt

 == Description ==

 Better-GDPR is GDPR automation service built by <a target='_blank' href='https://paranoidguy.com/'>ParanoidGuy.com team</a>.
-In addition to regular services like cookie consent and GDPR user request management we can automatically sync user records with different SAAS service.
-For example Mailchimp, GetResponse, Hubspot, SAP, Salesforce, etc... at the fraction of the cost.
+In addition to regular services like cookie consent and GDPR user request management, the plugin knows to automatically sync user records with different cloud SAAS service.
+For example Mailchimp, GetResponse, Hubspot, SAP, Salesforce, etc...

-= Plugin main features: =
+= Plugin main advantages: =

-1. Cookie consent popup
+1. GDPR compliant cookie consent popup
-2. Better architecture
+2. Simple integration
-3. PrivacyBunker.cloud portal integration
+3. User privacy portal
-3. User profile sync and change propagation
+4. User profile sync and change propagation

 = 1.
-Cookie consent plugin =
+GDPR compliant cookie consent plugin =

 It is very similar to other cookie consent popup plugins.
 The main difference between most of the similar tools is that we inject not-required components (javascript) only after we got actual user consent.
 For example, Advertising related javascript code will be injected after the user gave us Advertising consent.
 You will need to specify actual javascript code to inject (i.e. Facebook pixel) under specific categories using our management tool.

 Under the hood, user consent categories are saved in a special cookie called: "BETTERGDPR".
 So, when the page loads, for the user, for the first time in a session, we check the value of the "BETTERGDPR" cookie value and inject approved javascript code.
 If it is a new user, we will show the user our cookie consent popup.

 = 2.
-Better architecture =
+Simple Integration =

 BetterGDPR plugin does not change your database structure nor it does not create any additional tables to store user consent values.
 Instead, the plugin will open for your site a tenant subdomain at PrivacyBunker.cloud - a service build and maintained by the PranoidGuy.com team.
 This domain will be a privacy portal for your users.